-The password is necessary only if the computer was shut down in Hibernation mode or boot mode.

-It is not needed in Sleep mode and Restart.
+The password is necessary only if the computer was shut down in Hibernation mode or boot mode, not in Sleep mode and Restart.

 To enter a password manually, follow the steps as detailed below:

 1. Turn on the power as described in the Getting Started section.
 The following message will appear in the screen: